Reading Comprehension — Set 5

 Correct Answer: C. 18th to 19th centuries

 The passage places the Industrial Revolution from the 18th to 19th centuries.
 It began in Britain and gradually spread to other parts of Europe and North America, transforming societies from agrarian to industrial.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 Correct Answer: C. Britain

 The passage identifies Britain as the birthplace of the Industrial Revolution.
 Factors such as colonial resources, available capital, and technological innovation made Britain ideal for industrialization.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 Correct Answer: C. Textiles